 Why Start a Fitness Channel?

-If you want to help people with their fitness, then a video is an effective way to do it.
+If you want to help people with their fitness, then creating videos is an effective way to do it.
 It’s easier to follow the correct technique when watching someone performing the movement (compared with following a written article or still photos).
 People can even pause and rewind movements if they aren’t clear.

 Here are a few other reasons to start a fitness YouTube channel…